 In the fall of 2016, the College was approved by the Ohio Department of Higher Education (ODHE) to offer associate of applied science degrees in the following areas: Advanced Leadership (formerly third year), Christian Ministries, Communications and Media, Evangelism, Missions, Music Ministry, Organizational Leadership, Organizational Management, Pastoral Leadership and Youth Ministry.
-VCC is also approved to offer one year certificates in Evangelism, General Studies, Pastoral Studies and Music Ministry.
-In fall 2018 Valor was approved by ODHE to offer an associate of applied science degree in Church Planting.
+VCC is also approved to offer one-year certificates in Evangelism, General Studies, Pastoral Studies and Music Ministry.
+In the 2018-2019 academic year, Valor was approved by ODHE to offer an associate of applied science degree in Church Planting and Organizational Communication.